-|Our Windows version||Windows 11|
+|Our Windows version||Windows 10|

 |How long we tested||4 weeks|

 |Number of tested tools||15|

 Not everybody is tech-savvy and knows their way around a command prompt or advanced menus.
 Choose a data recovery program that has a user interface and flow that fits your technical expertise.
 That way, you’ll be able to recover your files with minimal hassle.
 Some apps are even designed to accommodate both novice and expert users.

-Choose Recover to begin scanning the selected disk for recoverable files
+Select the Recover button in order to start scanning the disk for recoverable files